Drodo44/RapidRoutes/docs/SUCCESS_RECIPE.md

 ## 🧰 Production Patterns

 - ✅ Adapter pattern implemented for parameter normalization
+- ✅ Adapter now converts all API parameters to backend-required snake_case
 - Use `/utils/intelligenceApiAdapter.js` for all API calls
 - Parameter transformation handled in adapter layer